wnkchristopher/TrainingStats/README.md

 ## Installation
 It is no installation necessary.
 You can just download the TrainingStats.jar from the root folder of the git repository.
-I recommend to create a folder and safe the jar in there, because it will create some text files to safe your training # data.
+I recommend to create a folder and safe the jar in there, because it will create some text files to safe your training data.

 ## Example
-If you interested how a generated PDF can be.
-You can just have a look into TrainingsData.pdf in the root folder of the git repository.
+If you are interested in how a generated PDF can look like there is an example in the root folder of the git repository.
+It is called TrainingsData.pdf.